 6. Review velocity changed your position weight

 Google factors review recency into how prominently your rating appears in search results.
-If you had a burst of 5-star reviews 3 months ago and none since, Google may weight recent (lower) reviews more heavily in how your listing ranks β even if the displayed rating hasn't changed.
+If you had a burst of 5-star reviews 3 months ago and none since, Google may weight recent reviews more heavily.
+Ongoing — affects ranking more than the displayed number.

 What changes your rating vs. what doesn’t